Alive24/ckb-developer-personas/personas/Tea.md

 > how much do you know about Dev Rel

-My first contact with Dev Rel team member Hanssen was back in July 2024 in GM Vietnam.
+My first contact with Dev Rel team member Hanssen was back in Jun 2024 in GM Vietnam.
 CCC got my attention since then.

 ---